FBrockmeyer/dwdaccess/README.md

 For each day, to decide whether or not a night was tropical the routine considers the previous night instead of the upcoming one.
 This is a matter of definition.
 As a consequence, $6$ hours of July 31, 2023 need to be taken into account.
-Similarly, the filtering ends on `"2023083106"` (`datetime` format `"%Y%m%d%H"`, meaning August 31, 2023 at 6 a.m.), such that the (air) temperatures on the last evening of August 2023 are ignored as those only influence the calculation w.r.t.
+Similarly, the filtering ends on 2023-08-31 06:00:00, meaning August 31, 2023 at 6 a.m., such that the (air) temperatures on the last evening of August 2023 are ignored as those only influence the calculation w.r.t.
 September 1, 2023.
 Which night was tropical?

 ``` r
 example |>